DCC-EX/dcc-ex.github.io/docs/levels.rst

 A Tinkerer likes the joy of building things themselves.
 They may not have an Engineering Degree, but they know how to connect a jumper wire and possibly use a soldering iron.
 They don't have a problem opening something like the Arduino IDE to change settings in a configuration file and upload it back to their Command Station.
 A Tinkerer wants to do more with model trains, like using different motor controllers or getting into more detailed control of turnouts, sensors, and other accessories.
 This path will provide more options over the Conductor path, and cover things like expanding your system and using the JMRI software (Java Model Railroad Interface) for more advanced control of your locomotives and your track.

+We also recommend that you :doc:`start here to build your EX-CommandStation <ex-commandstation/get-started/index>` if you have not already done so, but look out for the "Tinkerer" and "Engineer" notes on the pages to see other options.

 Engineer
 ========